Nicky’s And The Big Baby: A South Side Burger Mystery

 How did there get to be so many Nicky’s?

-“A lot of those people used to work in a Nicky’s or are related to people who worked in a Nicky’s,” Angelo Lilas says.
+“A lot of those people used to work in a Nicky’s or are related to people who worked in a Nicky’s,” says Angelo Lilas who runs the Nicky’s on Archer.
 “And it’s just one of those names that everybody knows on the South Side.
 When you come to the South Side, everybody knows what a Big Baby is.”

 How was the Big Baby born?